 As part of our commitment to developing greater faculty expertise in environmental humanities, particularly in the employment of digital humanities methods and tools, the Center offers summer grants to faculty enabling those interested in the environmental digital humanities to attend conferences and workshops to build their skills.

-Race and Identity Matters (RIM) works to build a mutually supportive, intellectually stimulating network between scholars working on race and identity at Colby.
+The Critical Race Collaborative works to build a mutually supportive, intellectually stimulating network between scholars working on race and identity at Colby.
 Scholars in the Humanities approach their subject from a host of different disciplines, often through different languages, concentrating on very different communities, and engaging with time periods that stretch from antiquity to the present.
 As a result, such scholars can feel very much alone.
 This initiative strengthens research and builds a networked community that can act to stimulate, provoke, and encourage new ideas.